 Things can get quite puzzling to dogs when they detect movement and hear dog tags on the big screen, but yet, there is a total lack of smell.
 Some dogs even manage to run around the TV in search of the "mysterious dog" hiding behind the box.
 This can all lead to barking and jumping at the TV, in hopes of generating a response.
 These dogs are simply seeking more information, explains Aaron McDonald, an applied canine cognitive behaviorist.

 As mentioned, dogs are attracted by movement and that's often what makes them interested in animal documentaries.
 Predatory drive may be stronger in certain dogs selectively bred to hunt or work with livestock such as retrievers, collies, terriers and sighthounds.
 These dogs may get frustrated when they detect movement and are prevented by chasing and this can trigger barking.

-Reactivity to Triggers
+They're Reacting to Triggers